simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

     entries in the metadata matches.

 `logout_delete_session_cookie`
-:   Delete the SAMLAuthToken cookie on logout from the IdP. `true` is the defualt.
-You may consdier
+:   Delete the SAMLAuthToken cookie on logout from the IdP. `true` is the default.
+You may consider
     setting this option to `false` if you wish to have a degenerate installation with the SP and IdP on the same install instance.